rishabh7823/advanced-DCDC/README.md

                                                                                                                                                                    -VSD-IAT

 ## library characteration and modelling
-* can veeting the synthesis into ligel hardware is called logic synthesis and the RTL
+* veeting the synthesis into ligel hardware is called logic synthesis and the RTL
-* we import the logic synthesis output in and dicide the L/W of core and die which dependent on the gate
+* we import the logic synthesis output in and dicide the L/W of core and die which is dependent on the gate
-* the floor plannning's things are passed to placement where the timing is taked care of
+* the floor plannning's things are passed to placement where the timing is taken care of
-* then to CTS where the 'clock reches all signals at same time 'is taken care
+* then to CTS where the 'clock reaches all signals at same time 'is taken care
 * Routing is basicaly deparing
 * STA where the Arrival and etc are calculated